Amid carnage of war, Syria readies for Assad re-election

 Since the start of Syria's uprising, the flag has become synonymous with government loyalty.
 Rebels use a different flag that predates the current one.

-"They told me and other shops on my street to paint the colors of the flag right away," said one shop owner in the middle class neighborhood of Rukn al-Din.
-He was warned that the first offence would cost him a fine of 5,000 SP ($30).
+"They told me and other shops on my street to paint the colours of the flag right away," said one shop owner in the middle class neighbourhood of Rukn al-Din.
+He was warned that the first offence would cost him a fine of 5,000 SP.

 A second offence would mean imprisonment.